 The NRLA has put forward solutions that ensure an equitable balance is reached so that landlords can still have the necessary safeguards and flexibility necessary for them to conduct their business, all without compromising on the Welsh Government’s objective of providing 12-months’ security of tenure for tenants and a six-month notice to vacate the property.
 Those proposals are:

-- Allow for a six-month S173 notice to be served after four months but not to take effect until immediately after the six-month moratorium ends, giving tenants more notice but the landlord flexibility to preserve the annual business cycle and reducing the chance of administrative errors.
+- Allow for a six-month S173 notice to be served after four months but take effect at the end of the six-month fixed term, giving tenants more notice (and time to prepare for moving) but the landlord flexibility to preserve the annual business cycle and reducing the chance of administrative errors.

 - Allow for a S173 notice to be given within the initial period of a fixed term standard contract, but amending the minimum contract length to 12 months but allowing a six-month tenant-only break if landlord and tenant agree at the outset of the contract, allowing tenants to still have six-month tenancy agreements if both sides are happy with this.